 Training Weapons (These are used regularly within the class and normally students accumalate them as they progress) example prices: Bokken Sword £11, Bo Staff £16, Tanto Knife £6, etc… We have a ‘Shop’ page on this site with a few links to Amazon and ebay pages with the clothing and equipment we recommend, so feel free to peruse that for more info on pricing.
 These all last a very long time, and do not need to be replaced very often, if at all.

 Kyu Ranks up to 1st Dan are £20.
 You start at 10th Kyu and will work your way up to 1st Kyu before 1st Dan.
 This takes 3-5 years to normally achieve.
-Godan (5th Dan), which is the rank of instructor normally takes an additional 5 years to achieve after your first Dan grade.
+Godan (5th Dan), which is the rank of instructor normally takes an additional 5 years to achieve after your first Dan rank.